 The Athletic Training curriculum is tightly structured and has sequential coursework, so it is essential that new students begin the major in their first year at Keene State College.
 Transfers and other students who begin the major at the sophomore or junior year should plan on staying an additional one to three semesters beyond the traditional four-year schedule to complete the program.
 Any student who competes in a varsity or club sport will likely complete the Athletic Training major in more than four years because of conflict of practice times and required athletic training clinical education.
-First year students who intend to apply to this major must enroll in INCHEM and PE 141 for the Fall semester and PE 140 and MATH 141 for the Fall or Spring semester and BIO 230 for the Spring semester.
+First year students who intend to apply to this major must enroll in INCHEM and HP 141 for the Fall semester and HPAT 140 and MATH 141 for the Fall or Spring semester and BIO 230 for the Spring semester.

 The Athletic Training Educational Program at Keene State College is a rigorous and intense program that places specific requirements and demands on the students enrolled in the program.
 An objective of this program is to prepare graduates to enter a variety of employment settings and to render care to a wide spectrum of individuals engaged in physical activity.
 The technical standards set forth by the Athletic Training Educational Program establish the essential abilities considered necessary for students progressing through the clinical education portion of this program.
 In the event a student is unable to fulfill these technical standards, with or without reasonable accommodation, the student will not be eligible for progression.